lgreco/comp-271-su25-week09/README.md

 This assignment is meant to reinforce your understanding of recursion in Java by designing and implementing recursive solutions to classic problems.
 First please review and understand the [implementation of **MergeSort** using recursion](./Merge.java).

 In addition to the standing coding requirements above, your code for this assignment should be implemented using recursion **only**.
-Do **not** use loops (`for`, `while`, etc.), helper libraries that use iteration, or mutable static/global variables.
+Do **not** use loops (`for`, `while`, etc.) in the core logic, helper libraries that use iteration, or mutable static/global variables.

 ### Part 1: Recursive Maximum Finder